 Prohibited Substances and Methods

-The WADA Prohibited List is reviewed annually and athletes can easily check the current status of medications purchased in the UK (as well as in Australia, Canada, Japan, Switzerland and the United States) using the “Global Drug Reference Online” database (www.globaldro.com).
+The WADA Prohibited List is reviewed annually and athletes can easily check the current status of medications purchased in the UK (as well as in Australia, New Zealand, Canada, Japan, Switzerland and the United States) using the “Global Drug Reference Online” database (www.globaldro.com).

 Therapeutic Use Exemptions (TUE)